mehulagg/gitlab/doc/ci/yaml/README.md

 #### Trigger a pipeline by API call

-Triggers can be used to force a rebuild of a specific branch, tag or commit, with an API call when a pipeline gets created using a trigger token.
+You can force a rebuild of a specific branch, tag, or commit, by including and API call with a trigger token.

-Not to be confused with the [`trigger`](#trigger) parameter.
+The trigger token is different than the [`trigger`](#trigger) parameter.

 [Read more in the triggers documentation.](../triggers/README.md)